Condensing boiler: Efficiency

 Condensing boiler manufacturers claim that up to 98% thermal efficiency can be achieved, compared to 70%–80% with conventional designs (based on the higher heating value of fuels).
-Typical models offer efficiencies around 90%, which brings most brands of condensing gas boiler in to the highest available categories for energy efficiency.
+Typical models offer efficiencies around 90%, which brings most brands of condensing gas boiler into the highest available categories for energy efficiency.
 In the UK, this is a SEDBUK (Seasonal Efficiency of Domestic Boilers in the UK) Band A efficiency rating, while in North America they typically receive an Eco Logo and/or Energy Star Certification.

 Boiler performance is based on the efficiency of heat transfer and highly dependent on boiler size/output and emitter size/output.
 System design and installation are critical.
 Matching the radiation to the Btu/Hr output of the boiler and consideration of the emitter/radiator design temperatures determines the overall efficiency of the space and domestic water heating system.

 One reason for an efficiency drop is because the design and/or implementation of the heating system gives return water (heat transfer fluid) temperatures at the boiler of over 55 °C (131 °F), which prevents significant condensation in the heat exchanger.
 Better education of both installers and owners could be expected to raise efficiency towards the reported laboratory values.
 Natural Resources Canada also suggests ways to make better use of these boilers, such as combining space and water heating systems.
 Some boilers (e.g. Potterton) can be switched between two flow temperatures such as 63 °C (145 °F) and 84 °C (183 °F), only the former being "fully condensing."
 However, boilers are normally installed with higher flow temperature by default because a domestic hot water cylinder is generally heated to 60 °C (140 °F), and this takes too long to achieve with a flow temperature only three degrees higher.
 Nevertheless, even partial condensing is more efficient than a traditional boiler.